justincbagley/MAGNET/README.md

 :computer: MAGNET focuses on allowing users to automate the workflow necessary for quickly estimating many gene trees for many loci on their local machine.

 :thumbsup: No special hardware or setup is necessary, unless the user is interested in estimating gene trees on a remote supercomputing cluster.
-In that case, the user is referred to the c-MAGNET or "cluster MAGNET" software repository (https://github.com/justincbagley/c-MAGNET/).
+In that case, the user is referred to the c-MAGNET or "cluster MAGNET" software repository (https://github.com/justincbagley/c-MAGNET/; under development).

 SOFTWARE DEPENDENCIES
 -------

 MAGNET v0.1.3 is composed of shell, R, and Perl scripts and also calls several software programs; thus, it relies on several software dependencies.
 These dependencies are described in some detail in README files for different scripts in the package.
-However, here I provide a list of them, with asterisk marks preceding those already included in the MAGNET distribution:
+However, here I provide a list of them, with asterisks preceding those already included in the MAGNET distribution:

 - Perl (available at: https://www.perl.org/get.html).
 - \*Nayoki Takebayashi's file conversion Perl scripts (available at: http://raven.iab.alaska.edu/~ntakebay/teaching/programming/perl-scripts/perl-scripts.html).
 - Python (available at: https://www.python.org/downloads/).
 - bioscripts.convert v0.4 Python package (available at: https://pypi.python.org/pypi/bioscripts.convert/0.4; also see README for "NEXUS2gphocs.sh").
-- RAxML, installed and running on remote supercomputer (available at: http://sco.h-its.org/exelixis/web/software/raxml/index.html).
+- RAxML, installed and running on local machine (available at: http://sco.h-its.org/exelixis/web/software/raxml/index.html).

 Users must install all software not included in MAGNET, and ensure that it is available via the command line on their local machine.
-On the user's local machine, Perl should be available by simply typing "Perl" at the command line; Python should be available by simply  typing "python" at the command line; and bioscripts.convert package should be available by typing "convbioseq" at the command line.
-Also, RAxML should be compiled using SSE3 install commands, so that when you are logged into your supercomputer by ssh pipe, RAxML should be called by simply typing "raxmlHPC-SSE3".
+On the user's local machine, Perl should be available by simply typing "Perl" at the command line; Python should be available by typing "python" at the command line; and bioscripts.convert package should be available by typing "convbioseq" at the command line.
+Also, RAxML should be compiled using SSE3 install commands, so that RAxML can be called by simply typing "raxmlHPC-SSE3" on the command line.
 For detailed instructions for setting up RAxML this way, refer to the newest RAxML user manual (available at: http://sco.h-its.org/exelixis/resource/download/NewManual.pdf).

 INPUT FILE FORMAT
 -------